Equine Training and improving your horse’s overall fitness, means having to constantly ask yourself; How fit does my horse have to be?

-Once the time spent riding increases; the horses work should become a little bit more demanding;
+Once the time spent riding increases; your horses work should become a little bit more demanding;

 - hill work in walk with short intervals

-- trot work recommended by the following week.
+- trot work should be introduced by the following week.

 However, it is important to remember that knowing your horse is essential.